Superalgos/Superalgos/README.md

 * No ads, anywhere.
 * No sign up / logins.
 * No user / usage data collection of any kind.
-* Runs 100% on uncompilled code anyone can read and audit.
+* Runs 100% on uncompiled code anyone can read and audit.

 # Superalgos for Developers

-* You are free to custumize Superalgos for your customers.
+* You are free to customize Superalgos for your customers.
 No royalties, no license fees.
 * Everything extra your customers might need you can code it yourself or request it as new features.
 * You can use Superalgos as a platform or a component of a larger system.
-* No propietary code / libraries.
+* No proprietary code / libraries.
 All open source and free.
 * Already available a set of community-contributed plugins (workspaces, strategies, indicators, plotters, tutorials, etc.).

 ## Superalgos saves you time

 * No need to code the download of historical data from crypto exchanges.
-* No need to code the streming of market data from crypto exchanges.
+* No need to code the streaming of market data from crypto exchanges.
 * No need to hardcode strategies, use the visual designer for a more flexible approach.
 * No need to debug what went wrong line by line or diving into log files with tons of data.
 You can see each variable of the state of the Trading Engine at every candle by hovering the mouse over the charts.
-* No need to integrate a charitng library, Superalgos has its own integrated Charting System.
+* No need to integrate a charting library, Superalgos has its own integrated Charting System.
 * No need to manage task data or execution dependencies by yourself.
-Superalgos allows you to define Tasks and distribute them acrross a Trading Farm, and it takes cares of the data and execution dependencies, so that each task automatically starts when their dependencies are ready.
+Superalgos allows you to define Tasks and distribute them across a Trading Farm, and it takes care of the data and execution dependencies, so that each task automatically starts when their dependencies are ready.

 ## Superalgos saves you money

-* There are no paid plans or anything that cost you money.
+* There are no paid plans or anything that costs you money.
 * There is no locked functionality, you can use the full capacity of the software.
 * There is no limit in the amount of backtests you can run.
 * There is no limit in the amount of live sessions you can run.